mangrovesdb/MangrovesDB/docs/source/documentation/mg_ETH.rst

 +------------------------+------------+

-Sample Block Table Queries
+Sample Blocks Table Queries
 +++++++++++++++++++++++++++++++++++

-In order to read data from the ethereum public blockchain, as stated before simply run the MangrovesDB cli as shown below:
+To read data from the Ethereum blocks table, simply run your query on mangroves-cli or mangroves SQLite compatible API with the programming language of your choice, as shown below:
 .. image:: /images/MGDB_CLI_Start.png
      :width: 600